Does CBD Oil Get You High?

 When THC is consumed, it activates the brain’s reward system, similar to the way your brain is activated by sex or food.
 THC stimulates neurons in the reward system to release higher than average levels of dopamine, which helps contribute to the “high” feelings.

 Not only this, but THC closely resembles the endocannabinoid anandamide.
 Whenever THC enters the body, it pairs with the CB1 receptors much like anandamide does.
 When THC connects with the CB1 receptors, it produces the “blissful” feelings that anandamide does, like a magnified runner’s high or chocolate bar.

 Coming full circle, we know that CBD does not pair with the receptors CB1 and CB2 like THC does.
 Because CBD Oil will not pair with those receptors, the “high” feelings triggered by your brain’s reward system are not experienced.

 In fact, CBD might even have a dulling effect on the THC “high,” lowering the anxiety and paranoia that can sometimes be experienced in that state.

 If you came to this page because you wanted to know if CBD Oil gets you high, this article answered that question and gave an explanation as to why that is the case.
 If this article has helped give you confidence to try CBD products, we’d recommend any of Hemp Bombs product line.
-Our products are made conscientiously with top quality ingredients, and are sourced from broad spectrum CBD containing less than 0.3% THC so there’s no risk getting high.
+Our products are made conscientiously with top-quality ingredients, and are sourced from premium CBD containing less than 0.3% THC, so there’s no risk of getting high.